Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 <br>

-When creating a new AWS account, the intial user provsioned is the root user.
+When creating a new AWS account, the initial user provisioned is the <b>root user</b>.
 It is a best practice to not use this account for daily tasks because if it gets compromised, you will likely loose access to the account, among other things!
 We should create another user with full admin privileges.
-However, for the purposes of this section of the project, we will continue using the root user and secure it with another of layer of protection by enabling AWS MFA.
+However, for the purposes of this section of the project, we will continue using the <b>root user</b> and secure it with another of layer of protection by enabling <b>AWS MFA</b>.

 <br>